ysyk2021/empowerment-through-learning-unleashing-the-potential-within/src/chapter-5-2.md

-Chapter 4: Developing Effective Learning Strategies: Techniques for Developing Effective Learning Strategies
+Techniques for Developing Effective Learning Strategies
 ============================================================================================================

 Developing effective learning strategies is essential for achieving personal and professional growth through lifelong learning.
 In this chapter, we will explore some techniques for developing effective learning strategies.